 Dr. Small is initiator and co-creator of the multiple award-winning educational deafplanet television series (TV Ontario and Alberta Access TV) and website www.deafplanet.com, of the virtual museum website www.deafculturecentre.ca and of the international award winning first animated signing dictionary for kids www.aslphabet.com.
 Dr. Small’s work has been profiled in the Globe and Mail, the Toronto Star, Canada AM and Breakfast TV and was recently acknowledged by a United Nations/ UNESCO award.

 She has had Cultural Mediation Training and Staff Dispute Resolution Training through the University Mediation Program of the University of Minnesota.
 She has subsequently worked with educational institutions and non-profit organizations to create collaborative culturally empowering environments over the last 30 years.
 She is recipient of the singular national award given by the Canadian Deaf community to a hearing individual.

-Dr. Small taught bilingual bicultural Deaf education at the Faculty of Education at York University for 12 years, has served as associate faculty at the University of Toronto (U of T), Ontario Institute for Studies in Education, and has recently taught in the Linguistics Department at U of T Scarborough Campus.
+Dr. Small taught bilingual bicultural Deaf education at the Faculty of Education at York University for 12 years, has served as associate faculty at the University of Toronto (U of T), Ontario Institute for Studies in Education, and teaches in the Linguistics Department at U of T Scarborough Campus.
 She is cross-appointed guest researcher at the Knowledge Centre, Faculty of Education, Hogeschool Utrecht, University of Applied Sciences and the Institute for Sign Language and Deaf Studies, Netherlands and has served as consultant on bilingual bicultural educational pedagogy in Canada, the United States and Japan.